NanoAdblocker/NanoCore2/notes/developer_notes.md

 # Developer Notes

 A few notes and observations for developers.
+These may or may not be out of date.

 - `cosmetic-filtering.js > FilterContainer.prototype.compileGenericHideSelector`
   tests the filter with a regular expression to check if it needs a hostname.